Cottage Guest Room: Creating a Cottage Bedroom with French Blue and White

 Several years ago I had the pleasure of visiting a friend’s country home outside Paris and I was struck with how well appointed the guest room we stayed in was.

-This had such a lasting affect on me that I’ve strived hard to ensure my own guest room offers all the comforts a visitor could hope for.
+It had such a lasting affect on me that I’ve strived ever since to achieve exactly that.
+I’ve worked hard to ensure my own guest room offers all the comforts a visitor could hope for.

-Since one of the nightstands has 3 empty drawers, the rest of the room was free to furnish with pieces that are accommodating for guests.
+Drawer space is often sought after, as well.
+I like to use chests of drawers for my nightstands, as they offer great storage, and why waste the bedside with a table that serves no other purpose?
+If one of the nightstands has 3 empty drawers, the rest of the room is then free to furnish with pieces that are accommodating for guests.

 Tucked in the corner is a knotty pine writing desk, equipped with notecards and writing instruments, as well as a luscious scented candle.